g0rbe/CEH/06_System_Hacking.md

 #### Non-Electronic Attacks

-Dont require any type of technical understanding and knowledge.
+Don't require any type of technical understanding and knowledge.

 Example: